ryanchenspace/ngrx-clean-code/README.md

-# NGRX Clean Code
+# NgRx Clean Code

 ## Introduction

-A list of NGRX concepts, features and a series of guidelines and good practices of how to use NGRX in Agular.
+A list of NgRx concepts, features and a series of guidelines and good practices of how to use NgRx in Agular.

 ## Repo